learningequality/kolibri/docs/backend_architecture/uap/concepts_and_definitions.rst

 Another way in which a ``FacilityUser`` can be associated with a particular ``Collection`` is through a ``Role`` object, which grants the user a role with respect to the ``Collection`` and all the collections below it.
-A ``Role`` object also stores the "kind" of the role (currently, one of "admin", "coach", or "assignable coach"), which affects what permissions the user gains through the ``Role``.
+A ``Role`` object stores the "kind" of the role (currently, one of "admin", "coach", or "assignable coach"), which affects what permissions the user gains through the ``Role``.